Safeguarding Matters and Complaints

 There is a clear line of accountability within the Club and Trust for work on safeguarding and promoting the welfare of children and young people.
 Safeguarding practices are incorporated throughout the recruitment process and all staff working with children, young people and adults at risk of harm, in regulated activity, will undertake a Criminal Records Check in keeping with the Club’s Safer Recruitment Guide.

 All staff and volunteers will receive appropriate training and awareness, be effectively supervised where appropriate and will be required to adhere to safer working practices and professional boundaries.
-Further information can be found in Blackburn Rovers Safeguarding Children Policy by clicking here.

 How to make a complaint